keyboard_arrow_up

 Coupling

-A fitting that is attached to the end of a hose in order to connect two hose lines together or to connect the hose to an appliance, nozzle, discharge valve, fire hydrant, etc.
+A fitting attached to the end of a hose to connect two hose lines together or to link the hose to appliances, nozzles, discharge valves, fire hydrants, etc.

 Cover

-The outermost part of the hose that protects the hose reinforcement from physical and environmental abuse.
+The outermost part of the hose that protects the hose reinforcement from physical and environmental damage.

 Fairlead